Roy Pierpoint in the "Druids Bend" at Brands Hatch/UKin

 being raced in the late 80ies.

-we heard already in 2006 and was subsequently sold to Alain Schlesinger,
+we heard already in 2006 and was subsequently sold to Alain Schlesinger.

-pound Sterling (around 250.000 Dollar), as Speedmaster informed us.
+pound Sterling (around 250.000 Dollar), as a representative of Speedmaster informed us.

 Race pass around 1990 with DPK5B licence plate pics

-You can spot it at http://www.speedmastercars.com/instock.html.
+You could spot it back then also at http://www.speedmastercars.com/instock.html.

 Thanks to all contributors for their help in